 As I settled into my seat in the airy auditorium, a sense of eager anticipation filled the air.
 What were we to expect from the dynamic duo?
 Intricate footwork and sizzling chemistry seemed a dead cert but would the evening be akin to the routines we see on our television screens?

-The stage is prepared with a striking set depicting an impressive recreation of a Buenos Aires bar.
+The stage is ready for action with a striking set depicting a Buenos Aires bar.
 When the business day is over the late night bars in the city of Buenos Aires come alive and the show begins as the middle-aged bar owners arrive to set up for another night.
 They are shortly followed by the influx of an entourage of couples who pick tables, order drinks and take to the floor to dance the night away with their partners.

 The men are dressed in suits and ties with braces and trilby hats, while the women are costumed in smart separates or cocktail dresses.
 Temptation, passion and jealousy are in the air as the couples eye each other up and it becomes clear that this is not a Strictly spin-off but a true production — an authentic Argentine tango show.

-However, the crystal-clear narrative plays second fiddle to the practically continuous, high quality, dancing.
-And so it should, as the fabulous Flavia and vivaciously vain Vincent command the stage.
-The stunning choreography showcases the couple, who perform gravity-defying leans and impressively complex footwork with grace, fluidity and precision.
-Argentine Tango combines technical complexity and flair with expressive storytelling and the whole Company had the audience transfixed throughout.
+However, the narrative plays second fiddle to the practically continuous, high quality, dancing.
+And so it should.
+The entire Company will blow you away but the fabulous Flavia and vivaciously vain Vincent command the stage.
+They were born to dance together and deliver tantalising tango of the highest quality.
+Argentine tango combines technical complexity and flair with expressive storytelling.
+Vincent and Flavia perform the gravity-defying leans and impressively intricate footwork with grace, fluidity and precision.
+I was transfixed.